Pranjalshivhare06/Medical-Ensurance-Charge-Predictor/README.md

 Utilized four machine learning algorithms, with XGBoost delivering the best performance.
 Developed a web interface using FastAPI for fast and efficient API integration.
 Deployed the application using Uvicorn, ensuring high performance and scalability.

 Technologies Used:
 Machine Learning Algorithms: XGBoost, (mention the other three algorithms if needed) Backend Framework: FastAPI
 Deployment Server: Uvicorn
 Programming Language: Python
 This project effectively combines powerful ML techniques with a lightweight and fast API solution, providing a robust insurance cost prediction tool.

+To run this app clone this repo, run this command in terminal "uvicorn app:app --reload"